Arista Transforms Media Connectivity

 - Integration with Industry-leading broadcast manufacturers

 Arista Industry Partners:

 - Quality of Service

-- Integration into popular broadcast control systems
+- Integration into industry-leading broadcast control systems

 Arista Tackles Streaming Content Demands

 Whether it’s Over-The-Top distribution or YouTube, there is no question that streaming content and rich-media content distribution is growing exponentially on the Internet.
 According to the 2H 2014 Sandvine Global Internet Phenomena Report, more than 50% of Internet traffic in 2014 was video-based.

 This is causing content providers and content networks to re-think network design to handle the massive increase in volume, the need for global points of presence and agile deployment, reduce infrastructure and transit costs, and manage everything more effectively and pro-actively.

 Arista has stepped up to provide industry-leading network solutions: